 Is Dropping a Year for NEET Worth It?
 Real Data On NEET Droppers

-Author at N SMART | June 18, 2026
+Author at N SMART | July 3, 2026

 NEET Drop year discussion | June 2025 | 10 Min Read

-Is a drop year worth it for cracking NEET?
+Is a drop year worth it for NEET?
 Or should you get admission into a college and move past your MBBS dreams?
 This is the dilemma most NEET aspirants find themselves in, especially after their first attempt.
 Especially when some of your friends got into medical colleges and some of them moved to B.Sc.
 Dropping a year for NEET is one of the bravest decisions you can make.
 However, to make the year completely worth it, you need to utilise this time strategically and attack your weaknesses differently.

 In this guide, we are discussing which students have the most potential to crack NEET and who should not take the drop year - everything backed by data & hard logic.
-By the time you are done with reading this article, you will have a clear understanding of what you should do with your year.
+By the time you are done reading this article, you will have a clear understanding of what you should do with your year.

 [Note: If you're confused about how to start preparation for the drop year, you must check out our complete NEET study plan & strategy for droppers guided by N Smart expert faculty.]